edcres/c-r-rentals/README.md

 - Each item displays the item type, room number, time it was rented, and a picture of the item
   - Clicking on an item pops up a bottom sheet with more information on the rented item.
     - Can edit the item (and change the picture) and delete the item.
-- Can change the posotion of the items in the list and the new position is stored in the database
+- Can change the position of the items in the list and the new position is stored in the database

 ---

 <img width=180 src="https://user-images.githubusercontent.com/79296181/183285510-cbbb301a-f828-4c8b-8020-4ed4b40741f3.gif" />

 - To add a new item click the Floating Action Button
-- The bottom sheet pops up and the user is able to add infofrmation about the rental item and add it to the database
+- The bottom sheet pops up and the user is able to add information about the rental item and add it to the database